KnowEnG/DRaWR/README.md

     restarts = c(0.3))
 ```

-DRaWR will run.
-First it will make the network undirected, normalized, an remove redundant edges.
+First, DRaWR will make the network undirected, normalized, and remove redundant edges.
 Then for each of our 12 query gene sets, it will read in the query set, run the 'baseline', 'stage 1', and 'stage 2' random walks with restart (RWR).
-For each random walk, it will calcuate an Area Under the Reciever Operating Characteristics Curve (AUROC) using left out genes from the gene set as well as record the number of interations it took for the RWR to converge.
+For each random walk, it will calculate an Area Under the Receiver Operating Characteristics Curve (AUROC) using left out genes from the gene set as well as record the number of iterations it took for the RWR to converge.

 DRaWR will by default produce two files in output directory.
-The name of these files will contain a concatention of the arguments used to produce the run.
+The name of these files will contain a concatenation of the arguments used to produce the run.
 The first file is the converged probability distribution from the 'baseline' RWR.
 This [prediction file](#prediction-file) ends with the suffix '.base'.
 It contains a row for each node in the network and its four columns indicate the node name, the node type, the node's presence in the gene universe, and the probability of a 'baseline' walker being at that node.

-For example, we have the output from above, [sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.0.3.base](sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.0.3.base)
+For example, we have the output from above, [sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.0.3.base](sample_results/dmel.ids.uni.dmel_cdhmw.names.undir.weight.type.50.1e-04.0.3.base):
 ```
 node            type    universe    baseline FBgn0000008     -1      1           5.63872111193178e-05